 Table 2: Highlights of Rock Samples Analytical Results– Gnome Project (AsiaBaseMetals Inc.)

 Click here to see all of the rock sample results for 2018.

 Significant Zinc properties in the Gnome Property area:

-- Cirque deposit - Historic drilling has delineated a non-compliant indicated resource of the North Cirque zone of over 38.5 Mt averaging 8% Zn, 2.2% Pb, and 47.2 g/t Ag, and an inferred resource of the South Cirque zone of 15.5 Mt averaging 6.9% Zn, 1.4% Pb, and 32 g/t Ag., now held by Cirque Operating Company (owned 50% each by Teck Cominco & Korea Zinc.
-(Source: per historical data - The British Columbia Ministry of Energy and Mines MINFILE - Zinc in British Columbia; British Columbia Geological Survey - Information Circular 2015 - 12, Assessment report 34274, dated November 1, 2013)
+- Cirque Deposit - Now held 100% between Teck Resources Limited ("Teck") and Korea Zinc ("KZ") through a joint ventue (T-KZ JV - 50% each); drilling delineated historical resource estimates for the North Cirque zone and the South Cirque zone.
+(Source: per historical data - The British Columbia Ministry of Energy and Mines MINFILE - Zinc in British Columbia; British Columbia Geological Survey - Information Circular 2015 - 12, Assessment report 34274, dated November 1, 2013).

 Exploration History - in the area:

 In December 1992, Curragh Resources, which had previously acquired Cirque, was issued a Mine Development Certificate (approval for construction) by the BC Government for a mine/mill complex with a daily milling rate of 3,500 tonnes.
 The company estimated that the project would produce about 250,000 tonnes of zinc and lead sulphide concentrates yearly.